Reference

 The power supply is one of the most important parts of your setup.
 You need to select a clean, filtered power supply that can supply the correct voltage and deliver the amount of current required by your devices.

-Well, you at least need two voltages.
-It is possible to get multiple voltages from one power supply, how to do that is covered below in the Using one power supply with cheap converters to power everything.
-Both your microcontroller (the Arduino) and the motor controller need power.
+Both your microcontroller (the Arduino) and the motor driver need power.
 While we recommend a 7-9 Volt, 1 Amp, DC power supply for an Arduino Uno or Mega, there are other ways to power it.
-The voltage requirement to the motor controller does not change based on how you power your Arduino, you need the correct voltage and amperage for your gauge and layout.

-USB Connector - If you always will have a computer connected to your Command Station (for example when using JMRI or EX‑WebThrottle), the 5V from your computer can power it.
-You won’t need separate power supply in addition to the one you need for the motor controller.
 Most USB ports can only supply 500 milliamps, and this input is protected by a 500mA polyfuse that resets when a short is removed, so be careful about adding anything that will draw current from the Command Station.
-A motor shield, a WiFi shield and a fan that draws 50mA should be fine.
-Even if you don’t have a laptop, you can use a 5V, 800mA or more USB power supply like a phone charger and connect it to the USB port.
+A Motor Shield, a WiFi shield and a fan that draws 50mA should be fine.

 Warning

-We recommend only a 7-9V DC power supply for your Arduino because, despite what may be said on a specification sheet, anything over 5V is generates unnecessary heat in the voltage regulator on an Arduino.
 There is a 2V voltage drop in this regulator, so you need a minimum of 7 volts to power the board.
 7-9 is perfect.
 If you used 12V and connected a WiFi board or other devices that also use the 5V power supply on the Arduino, the voltage regulator is likely to overheat.

-Powering the Motor Controller
+Powering the Motor Driver

 Voltage

-Most larger scales will run higher voltages.
+Most larger scales/gauges will run higher voltages.
 For reference, Digitrax systems put the rails at around 14V and garden scale could be 18V.
 Do some homework to determine what voltage is best for your system.

 If you have a power supply you wish to use, but it has an output voltage that is a few volts higher than you need, use either the diode or buck converter method listed below to reduce the voltage.